BehrTheDon/behr_clothingcommands/README.md

 - 💾 Remembers and restores original items
 - 🎞️ Built-in clothing animation on toggle
 - 🧰 Configurable toggle slots & commands
+- 📤 Export functions for modular script use
-- ⚙️ Developer debug logging
+- ⚙️ Developer debug logging and version checking
 - 🧱 Built for modular expansion

 ---